awsdocs/aws-kms-developer-guide/doc_source/hmac-create-key.md

 The `CreateKey` operation doesn't let you specify an alias, but you can use the [CreateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html) operation to create an alias for your new KMS key\.
 We recommend that you use an alias that identifies the KMS key as an HMAC key, such as `HMAC/test-key`\.
 This will make it easier for you to identify your HMAC keys in the AWS KMS console where you can sort and filter keys by alias, but not by key spec or key usage\.

-If you try to create an HMAC KMS key in an AWS Region in which HMAC keys are not supported, the `CreateKey` operation returns an `UnsupportedOperationException`\.
-HMAC KMS keys are not supported in all AWS Regions\.
-For a list of Regions in which HMAC KMS keys are supported, see [HMAC Regions](hmac.md#hmac-regions)\.
+If you try to create an HMAC KMS key in an AWS Region in which HMAC keys are not supported, the `CreateKey` operation returns an `UnsupportedOperationException`

 The following example uses the `CreateKey` operation to create a 512\-bit HMAC KMS key\.